THE UNIVERSITY OF SOUTHERN MISSISSIPPI

 “We are excited to introduce this innovative and interactive program,” said Becca Mathias, program coordinator.
 “It has much to offer -- a trip to Horn Island aboard a GCRL research vessel, trawling, sorting and identifying species, educational beach combing and scientific sampling in both the Mississippi Sound and the Gulf of Mexico.”

 The day-trip cost is $125 and includes transportation to the island, instruction, lunch and a field notebook.
 For more information, contact Becca Mathias at Rebecca.Mathias@usm.edu or 228.818.8889.
 A $25 deposit is required.

 “We would like the opportunity to educate people of all ages about the importance of the marine ecosystem and how it relates to our daily lives," added Mathias.

 GCRL’s Marine Education Center is the lab’s public education and outreach arm.
 Located on the Gulf of Mexico, GCRL focuses on sustainable coastal and marine resources, development of new marine technologies and the education of future scientists and citizens.
-The GCRL is home to the Department of Coastal Sciences, the Marine Education Center, the Center for Fisheries Research and Development and the Thad Cochran Marine Aquaculture Center.
+The GCRL is home to the Division of Coastal Sciences, the Marine Education Center, the Center for Fisheries Research and Development and the Thad Cochran Marine Aquaculture Center.
 More information can be found at gcrl.usm.edu.